Discovering Effective Policies for Land-Use Planning with Neuroevolution: Land-Use Optimization Task

 {\bf Actions} represent the choices the decision-maker faces.
 How can they change the land?
 In the study of this paper, these decisions are limited in two ways:

 First, decision-makers cannot affect primary land.
-The idea is that it is always better to preserve primary vegetation; destroying it is not an option given to the system.
+The idea is that it is always better to preserve primary vegetation, such as pristine rainforests; destroying it is not an option given to the system.
 Technically, it is not possible to re-plant primary vegetation.
 Once destroyed, it is destroyed forever.
-If re-planted, it would become secondary vegetation.
+If re-planted, it would become secondary vegetation, for which BLUE assumes lower carbon content than for primary vegetation \cite{hansis:gbc15}.

 Second, decision-makers cannot affect urban areas.
 The needs of urban areas are dictated by other imperatives, and optimized by other decision makers.
-Therefore, the system cannot recommend that a city should be destroyed, or expanded.
+Therefore, the ESP system cannot recommend that a city should be destroyed, or expanded.
+Further constraints on crop usage for food production are discussed in Section \ref{sc:crop}

 {\bf Outcomes} consist of two conflicting variables.
 The primary variable is ELUC, i.e.\ emissions from land-use change.
-It consists of all CO2 emissions attributed to the change, in metric tons of carbon per hectare (tC/ha), obtained from the BLUE simulation.
-A positive number means carbon is emitted, a negative number means carbon is captured.
-The secondary variable is the cost of the change, represented by the percentage of land that was changed.
+It consists of all CO$_2$ emissions attributed to the land-use change, in metric tons of carbon per hectare (tC/ha), obtained from the BLUE simulation.
+A positive ELUC means carbon is emitted to the atmosphere and a negative number means carbon is taken up by vegetation.
+For simplicity, all future CO$_2$ emissions or removals are attributed to the initial year of the land-use change; temporal dynamics in CO$_2$ fluxes are not taken into account.
+Similarly, the full land-use change is assumed to take place; incremental changes are not taken into account.
+The secondary variable is the cost of the land-use change, represented by the percentage of land that was changed.
 This variable is calculated directly from the actions.

-There is a trade-off between these two objectives: It is easy to reduce emissions by changing most of the land, but that would come at a huge cost.
-Therefore, decision-makers have to minimize ELUC while minimizing land change at the same time.
+There is a tradeoff between these two objectives: It is easy to reduce emissions by changing most of the land, but that would come at a huge cost.
+Therefore, decision-makers have to minimize ELUC while minimizing land-use change at the same time.
 Consequently, the result is not a single recommendation, but a Pareto front where each point represents the best implementation of each tradeoff given a balance between the two outcomes.